pourmalek/covir2/README.md

 ********************************************************************************************************************************************
   *
-#### Nomenclature CORRECTION to be applied: Case Fatality Ratio (CFR) applies to symptomatic cases, Infection Fatality ratio (CFR) applies to all infections, comprised of symptomatic and asymptomatic cases.
+#### Notice: Nomenclature CORRECTION to be applied: Case Fatality Ratio (CFR) applies to symptomatic cases, Infection Fatality ratio (CFR) applies to all infections, comprised of symptomatic and asymptomatic cases.
   *
 ********************************************************************************************************************************************